MetOffice/lfric_core/documentation/source/how_to_use_it/applications/application_structure.rst

 and methods that apply to the data.

-For example, the :ref:`LFRic field_type <field>` data structure holds both data for the field and methods for doing operations such as halo swaps and global sums.
+For example, the :ref:`LFRic field_type <field>` data structure holds both data for the field and methods for doing operations such as the ``write_field`` method which can be configured to output the data in a field to a diagnostic system.
 Understanding the role of the ``field_type`` is critical to understanding LFRic, but the details are deferred to the section describing the :ref:`use of PSyclone and the LFRic data model<psykal and datamodel>`.